Skip to yearly menu bar Skip to main content

 Taiji Suzuki

-Daiji Suzuki is a Professor in the Department of Mathematical Informatics at The University of Tokyo and a researcher with RIKEN’s Center for Advanced Intelligence Project.
-His work sits at the intersection of machine learning and statistics, with a focus on statistical learning theory, deep learning theory, kernel methods, nonparametric convergence analysis, and optimization—particularly stochastic optimization and optimization for deep learning.
-He has been a frequent instructor in international summer schools on deep learning theory and optimization, and previously held faculty appointments at Tokyo Institute of Technology before joining the University of Tokyo.
+Taiji Suzuki is a Professor in the Department of Mathematical Informatics at The University of Tokyo and a researcher with RIKEN’s Center for Advanced Intelligence Project.
+His work sits at the intersection of machine learning and statistics, with a focus on statistical learning theory, deep learning theory, kernel methods, nonparametric convergence analysis, and optimization; particularly stochastic optimization and optimization for deep learning.
+Previously, he worked as an Assistant Professor in the Department of Mathematical Informatics, the University of Tokyo, and then he was an Associate Professor in the Department of Mathematical and Computing Science, Tokyo Institute of Technology.
+He has been a frequent instructor in international summer schools on deep learning theory and optimization, and served as area chairs of premier conferences such as NeurIPS, ICML, ICLR and AISTATS, a program chair of ACML2019, and an action editor of the Annals of Statistics.
+He received the Outstanding Paper Award at ICLR in 2021, the JSPS prize, the MEXT Young Scientists’ Prize, and Outstanding Achievement Award in 2017 from the Japan Statistical Society.

 View full details